GallagherSecurity/cc-rest-docs/training/README.md

 * Summary pages show you many items without much detail of each.
 You can add sorting and pagination parameters.
 [Cardholders](#cardholder-summary), [alarms and events](#first-gets--events), and [other items](#other-command-centre-items).
 Always tell the API to sort its results by ID, because it is quicker and more reliable when operators are changing the database.
-Unless you’re writing a user app and really must have your results sorted by name.
+Unless you're writing a user app and really must have your results sorted by name.
 * You can also add filters to summary pages, turning them into search pages.
 See [searching for a cardholder](#search-for-a-cardholder) and [event filters](#event-filters).